 High Expectations from the Budget in the Real Estate Sector in February 2017

-A transparent real estate market in India coupled with strong economical growth is truly a success story.
-The Government should further reform and tighten norms for the real estate sector to protect the interests of the Investors and actual home buyers and NRI’s who are looking to invest in India in a big manner still and also certain reforms need to made to control to ensure low quality housing pricing to appeal to the masses and government incentives are passed on.
+A transparent real estate market in India coupled with strong economic growth is truly a success story.
+The Government should further reform and tighten norms for the real estate sector to protect the interests of the Investors and actual home buyers and NRI’s who are looking to invest in India in a big manner still and also certain reforms need to made to control to ensure low-quality housing pricing to appeal to the masses and government incentives are passed on.

 A lot of proposals by the State and Central Governments are announced every year, but only a few see the light of the day, the Government should have a vision which is long term for the sole benefits of the Housing and Commercial Sector as improper policies in this sector can only reflect negative results.